-Since October 2016 I’ve written a weekly advice column Ask John for The Asheville Citizen-Times (the major daily newspaper of Asheville, NC, and part of the USA Today Network).
-It’s . . . an extremely atypical advice column.
+Since October 2016 I’ve written a weekly advice column Ask John for The Asheville Citizen-Times (the major daily newspaper here in Asheville, NC.)
+I’m glad the column has been so well received.
+It’s . . . not exactly Dear Abby.

-From April 2016 to November 2017, I wrote Ashes to Asheville, the first real-time weekly serial novel to be published on the website of a major daily newspaper.
+From April 2016 till I concluded the story in November 2017, I wrote Ashes to Asheville, the first real-time weekly serial novel to be published on the website of a major daily newspaper (!).
 You can read Ashes on the Citizen-Times website, or here on this site.
 It’s also available as a podcast via iTunes or its Libsyn page.
 The Citizen-Times’ article introducing Ashes to its readers is here.

-In January 2016 I finished a month-long Kickstarter campaign for my debut novel.
-That novel will finally be out in early 2019.
-(Its lateness has everything to do with the extremely unexpected costs my wife and I incurred during the building of our first home—a home about which you can read a bit in an article I wrote for the Asheville Citizen-Times, Home of the Week: Affordable and Green in West Asheville.
+In January 2016 I finished a month-long Kickstarter campaign for my debut novel, Everywhere She’s Not (formerly titled, What I Did To You).
+That novel will finally be out in Spring 2019.* (Its lateness has everything to do with the extremely unexpected costs my wife and I incurred during the building of our first home—a home about which you can read a bit in an article I wrote for the Asheville Citizen-Times, Home of the Week: Affordable and Green in West Asheville.
 Thankfully, the backers of my KS campaign have been phenomenally patient and gracious to me during the book’s mortifyingly long delay.)